fallais/hermes/README.md

 > Disclaimer : the project has been **renamed** !
 It was previously **GoBirthday** but the name was not fully accurate because the aim of the tool is to help you being notify of everything, not only birthday.

-## Why
+If you answer *yes* to one of theses questions, you need this tool:

-You do not have a Facebook account ?
+- You do not have a Facebook account ?
 So you do not wish any more birthday, except for your parents, do you ?
-You do not have a smartphone ?
+- You do not have a smartphone ?
 So you can't use the Google Agenda to reminds you things you have to do, can you ?

-Right, but you have Docker and you love Golang ?
-This software is for you !

 ## Concept